-Grant recipients will work collaboratively with LCHIP to develop conservation restrictions in the form of a conservation easement or deed restriction.
+Grant recipients will work collaboratively with LCHIP to develop conservation restrictions in the form of a conservation easement, deed restriction, or grant agreement.
 Project proponents should consider LCHIP requirements carefully to be sure all LCHIP requirements are met and sufficient time is allotted for LCHIP’s review and approval.

 At least four weeks prior to closing, grant recipients must submit Final Project Documentation, including the survey, appraisal, title work, environmental site assessment, final project budget, baseline documentation or current conditions reports, and other materials.